 When consumed regularly, chamomile tea might help people with osteoarthritis-related knee pain.
 A study showed that chamomile extract eased patients’ knee pain and stiffness better than a placebo did.
 It’s unclear exactly how it works, but scientists think the anti-inflammatory properties of this herb play a role.
 Chamomile is also sometimes used to treat digestive disorders such as ulcers and stomach pain (5).

-Many herbal teas are diuretic, meaning they encourage fluid loss through urination.
-This can assist the body with removing toxins and fighting various kinds of infections because harmful microorganisms often attach themselves to unneeded matter inside your body (14).
+Some herbal teas are mild diuretics, meaning they encourage fluid loss through urination.
+This can assist the body with its natural process of removing toxins through the urine (14).

-So, by drinking these types of teas, you may be able to flush many bacteria, fungi, viruses, etc. out, each time you go to the bathroom.
 As a bonus for drinking these beverages regularly, they will likely reduce the amount of water weight gain you experience due to water retention caused by consuming salt and other types of sodium.
+Be sure not to overdo it, because this can lead to dehydration.

 Want to build an attention-grabbing bubble butt, blast away fat that’s stored in all the wrong places, spring-clean your diet, turn back the clock on your skin, skyrocket your self-confidence and shatter your insecurities?
 Check out the BetterMe app and set this plan in motion!

-Drinking herbal teas, such as those made from horsetail or nettle, can help to strengthen your bones and keep them healthy.
+Drinking herbal teas, such as those made from horsetail or nettle, is said to help strengthen your bones and keep them healthy.
 This is because many of these herbs contain high amounts of minerals that are essential for promoting healthy bone development and maintenance (14).

 Drinking tea made from these ingredients regularly will ensure that you get enough calcium, magnesium, potassium, phosphorus, silicon, manganese, copper, zinc, iron, and selenium in your diet each day.
 Flavonoids found in green tea have also been shown to fight the progression of osteoporosis (13).